diam0ndkiller/alpha-elements/README.md

 other mods and enable or disable them to your needs in different versions.
 When you're done, just launch the Minecraft Launcher using the Play button.

+Thx to @CatfifikatorHD for the base idea and some help!